microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - path2d-polyfill@2.1.1
- - path2d@0.1.1
+ - path2d@0.2.0

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 MIT License